dekizard/start-app/README.md

-# Angular app with message popup and loader components and demonstrated Ngrx usage
+## Angular app with message popup and loader components, language manager with demonstrated Ngrx usage.

 ## Run the development backend server